frontenddogma/css-optimization-basics/manuscript/production.md

 et cetera.

 I’ll still offer a view.
 There are a few reasons for only providing the styles that are used on each page.
-This approach should be taken if 1) the project is large (perhaps >10,000 pages, or >10,000 declarations) _and_ 2) it can be automated.
+This approach, of [CSS tree shaking](@@), should be taken if 1) the project is large (perhaps >10,000 pages, or >10,000 declarations) _and_ 2) it can be automated.

 * index.css (or)
 * contact.css (or)